caue-alves/PHP-For-Schools/README.md

 # Download
-You can download the project by [this link](https://github.com/caue-alves/PHP-For-Schools/archive/master.zip) or using the command in your Git Bash:
+You can download the project by [this link](https://github.com/caue-alves/PHP-For-Schools/archive/master.zip) or using the command in your `Git Bash`:
 ```
 git pull https://github.com/caue-alves/PHP-For-Schools master
 ```